Plan9-Archive/plan9ants/doc/vultr2.md

 	cp vultrplan9.ini /n/9fat/plan9.ini
 	echo 'privpassword=MYPASSWORD' >>/n/9fat/plan9.ini

-On both machines, look up the ips on the vultr control panel and add them to /lib/ndb/local:

-	acme /lib/ndb/local
-	sys=primary ip=your.ip.here

-	sys=secondary ip=secondary.system.ip

-The blank lines in between system entries are important.
 You can reboot the secondary machine to start it without fossil+venti.
-First on secondary in the service namespace, accessed via hubfs or cpu in to port 17060:
+From the service namespace on secondary, accessed via hubfs or cpu in to port 17060:

 	foshalt
 	kill venti |rc